keboola/notification-api-php-client/README.md

 ## Usage
-The client uses two kinds of authorizations - Storage API token for Subscription API (`SubscriptionClient` class) and Manage API Application token with scope `notifications:push-event` for the Events API (`EventsClient` class).
+The client uses two kinds of authorizations - Storage API token for Subscription API (`SubscriptionClient` class) and Manage API Application token with scopes:
+- `notifications:push-event` for the Events API (`EventsClient` class)
+- `notifications:send-notification` for the Notifications API (`NotificationsClient` class)

 ```bash
 composer require keboola/notification-api-php-client